Proximity-induced Rashba spin-orbit interaction in BaMnO$_\text{3}|$KTaO$_\text{3}$ heterostructure for antiferromagnetic spintronics: Electrostatic potential

-where $\epsilon_0$, $\epsilon^\text{KTO}$, and $\epsilon^\text{BMO}$ are the free-space permittivity, the dielectric constant of KTO, and the dielectric constant of BMO, respectively, while $a^\text{KTO}$ and $a^\text{BMO}$ denote the inter-planer distance in KTO and BMO parts of the heterostructure.
-The first term in the right hand side of \cref{eq:Potential} corresponds to the uprising lines in the potential energy in the KTO part (see \cref{fig:chargeTransfer}(a)), while the second term represents the downward line in the BMO part.
+where $\epsilon^\text{KTO}$ and $\epsilon^\text{BMO}$ are the permittivity of KTO and BMO, respectively, while $a^\text{KTO}$ and $a^\text{BMO}$ denote the inter-planar distance in KTO and BMO parts of the heterostructure.
+The first term in the right-hand side of \cref{eq:Potential} corresponds to the uprising lines in the potential energy in the KTO part (see \cref{fig:chargeTransfer}(a)), while the second term represents the downward line in the BMO part.
 We may express the ratio of transferred surface charge density to the KTO surface charge density as